 Be mindful about what you do with your unwanted items!

 When donating, I don’t just throw it all in the one bag and take it to Vinnies.
 I like to be mindful of what the items are and where they are going.

-Is there more specific places like women’s shelters, children’s toy libraries, even Vet clinics who can use old towels and linen.
+Are there more specific places like women’s shelters, children’s toy libraries, even Vet clinics who can use old towels and linen?
 I often put kids clothing on Pay It Forward Facebook pages as there may be a mother and family who would love those items, yet cannot afford them.